openstack/horizon/doc/source/contributor/topics/code-style.rst

    "include-pypi-link: yes" setting.
 2. Pull that patch down so you have the edited upper-constraints.txt file locally.
-3. Set the environment variable `UPPER_CONSTRAINTS_FILE` to the edited upper-constraints.txt file name and run tests or local development server through tox.
+3. Set the environment variable `TOX_CONSTRAINTS_FILE` to the edited upper-constraints.txt file name and run tests or local development server through tox.
 This will pull in the precise version of the xstatic package that you need.